American Standard Faucets Review & Rating Updated: April 10, 2026

 We can find nothing about the faucets that stands out and no particular reason to prefer an American Standard faucet over all of the other good faucets available in roughly the same price range.

-So, while we would probably not go out looking specifically for an American Standard faucet, if we found one we liked, we would have little hesitation installing it in even a busy kitchen or main bath.
+So, while we would probably look specifically for an American Standard faucet, if we found one we liked, we would have no hesitation installing it in even a busy kitchen or main bath.

 We are continuing to research the company.
-If you have experience with American Standard faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with American Standard faucets, good, bad, or indifferent, we would like to hear about it.
+Email us at starcraftreviews@yahoo.com or post a comment below.

 Footnotes: